 This recipe comes together really fast, so make sure to work quickly when transferring the melted oils into the empty pencil casings.
 And have plenty of paper towels at the ready to clean up spills!

-Place the bowl in a small saucepan that’s been filled with 1-2 inches of water (essentially creating a double boiler).
+Melt on low heat: Place the bowl in a small saucepan that’s been filled with 1-2 inches of water.
 Heat the oils on low heat until everything melts completely.
-Stir occasionally to help them blend.

 Hint: To create a smoother texture, add more jojoba or castor oil.
 To make your lip liner firmer, try adding more beeswax or candelilla wax.
 And if you want a bolder color, add more iron oxide powder.